alibek-git/sales-data/README.md

 # 1. Purpose
 This repository was created as a part of the technical screening proccess for the Data Analyst position at [Improvado](improvado.io).
 The goal of the assignemnt is to simulate a real-life analytics task while sticking to the principles of the [ActivitySchema](https://github.com/ActivitySchema/ActivitySchema.git).
-As a scenario it was chosen to simulate the activity of five salespeople of an assumed comapny, and to analyze their activity and efficiency.
+As a scenario it was chosen to simulate the activity of five salespeople of an assumed company, and to analyze their activity and efficiency.

 # 2. Plan
 This assignment was implemmented by following these steps:<br />